ddweiqian/Try-Hack-Me-Badge/Cyber Framework/MITRE/Note.md

 Here is more about [ATT&CK Data & Tools](https://attack.mitre.org/resources/attack-data-and-tools/).

-Learn more about **use case of MITRE ATT&CK** from its [CTI Training](https://attack.mitre.org/resources/learn-more-about-attack/training/cti/), including advanced topics such as how to map generated intelligence from report about an incident to ATT&CK, so that to use threat intelligence and Threat-Informed Defense.
+Learn more about **use case of MITRE ATT&CK** from its [CTI Training](https://attack.mitre.org/resources/learn-more-about-attack/training/cti/), including advanced topics such as **how to map generated intelligence from report about an incident to ATT&CK**, so that to users can leverage threat intelligence and threat-informed defense.